Boris Bošnjaković

-Boris Bošnjaković (born 10 May 1974) is a Serbian tennis coach and former professional player.
-He was a junior national champion in Yugoslavia, played collegiate tennis at Brigham Young University, and later competed professionally before retiring in 2000.
+Boris Bošnjaković (born 10 May 1974) is currently Novak Djokovic's head coach and former professional tennis player.
+He was top 50 junior in the world, a junior national champion in Yugoslavia, played collegiate tennis at Brigham Young University, and later competed professionally before retiring in 2000.
 Since then, he has coached players on the ATP and WTA Tours, served on Serbia’s Davis Cup staff during the 2010 title, and became part of Novak Djokovic’s coaching team in 2023, assuming a lead role in 2024–25.

 Early life and education

 Bošnjaković was born in 1974 in Novi Sad, SR Serbia, SFR Yugoslavia.
 As a junior, he trained at Tennis Club Vojvodina, won the Yugoslav U-18 championship in 1991, reached a top-50 ITF junior ranking in 1992, and was named to the Yugoslav Davis Cup team that year.
 The team did not compete due to international sanctions on Yugoslavia.

 He attended Foothill High School in Santa Ana, California, before enrolling at Brigham Young University (1993–1997), where he played No. 1 singles and doubles all four seasons under coach Jim Osborne.
 While there he compiled a 105–39 singles record and a 55–37 doubles record.
 In 1996–97 he was ranked No. 58 nationally in singles and No. 32 in doubles in NCAA Division I tennis.